kfr2/kfr2.github.com/content/blog/creating-a-pelican-site-on-github-pages.md

 3. Edit the post in your favorite text editor.
 4. Examine the post in context of your website with `make devserver`
 5. When satisfied with the post, run `git commit -am "Message describing the post"`
-6. Push the source changes with `git push source master`
+6. Push the source changes with `git push origin source`
 7. Push compiled files to your website with `make github`